yogesh-harbinger/Angular_demo/README.md

 # Angular_demo
-This is basic angular application.
-AngularJS Version 1.4.7 is used This will show list of user using y fetching data from json file It will show details of user It uses the ngmap to display google map to show user's location
+This is a sample angular application developed for demonstrating few angular features.
+The application uses AngularJS Version 1.4.7.

+The application display list of users from local JSON file.
+The filter feature demonstrate locating user record as well seraching through all the columns.

+View link display user profile from local JSON file.
+It uses ngmap module to display Google map.
+This iteration implemented it as rootscope to demo feature example, we may remove it after tests are included.